Kinetic Theory of Matter: Basic Assumptions and States of Matter—Solids, Liquids, Gases, Plasma, and Bose-Einstein Condensate

 This is a key understanding for much of what follows with regard to states of matter.

-The understanding of the Kinetic Theory of Matter leads directly to the definition of temperature.
+The understanding of the Kinetic Theory of Matter leads directly to the definition of temperature, which is a part of the last two assumptions of kinetic theory.

 Temperature is a basic measurement that is related to many of the concepts that will follow in the exploration of states of matter.